marbletracks/marbletrack3.com/content/episode/2019/10/01squarehead-wonders-what-to-do-about-vimeo-closing-my-account.md

 Still family friendly, but this is the day I complained a lot toward Vimeo for removing my account, claiming I uploaded content I did not create.
 HA!
 What an annoying laughable claim!!

 See how close the marbles are together?
-Very close!
-That is how laughable Vimeo's claim is!
-Very laughable!
+Very close!  ~~That is how laughable Vimeo's claim is!
+Very laughable!~~

+edit: Ah fair enough.
+I had uploaded a TV show segment when I appeared on TV for being barefoot.

 [![2019 oct 01 gap between tracks](//b.robnugen.com/art/marble_track_3/track/parts/2019/thumbs/2019_oct_01_gap_between_tracks.jpg)](//b.robnugen.com/art/marble_track_3/track/parts/2019/2019_oct_01_gap_between_tracks.jpg)